 Market House Theatre has over 300 volunteers each year that help us create live theatre showcasing the talent of our community.
 All the actors in the plays, technical crews backstage and in the control booth and ushers taking tickets and shows audience members to their seats are volunteers!
-Here is how to get involved and receive the benefits of being a volunteer at MHT.
+Here are the many areas where MHT welcomes volunteers:

 Technical Crew/Construction Crew

 Working on the stage crew helping to change the scenery, running the light board, the sound board, followspot, or helping with props can be a lot of fun without the weeks of rehearsal it takes to perform in a play.
 Generally the crew comes to the final week of rehearsals to watch and become familiar with the show.

 Working on the stage crew to change the scenery; running the light board, the sound board or followspot; or, helping with props can be a lot of fun without the weeks of rehearsal it takes to perform in a play.
 MHT staff will train you how to operate the lighting board, sound board and follow spot and give you time to practice before we get to dress rehearsals.
 Crews work the following times:

 - Sunday Technical rehearsal (which is a rehearsal with the actors where the crew gets to rehearse what they do for the show)

 - Dress rehearsals are generally Monday and Tuesday evenings,

 - Final Dress or Preview is Wednesday evening

 - Opening night (Thursday evenings) and performances, which are generally Thursday through Sunday for two weeks for a non musical and three weeks for a musical.
 Youth productions may open on Thursday morning with a school matinee.
 Crew who work for youth productions should check for daytime school matinee performances as well as the evening shows and weekend matinees.